Click on the topics below to expand or collapse them. If you do not find the topics you need, then please contact our office.

 I think I am eligible for honors, but the staff at the bookstore indicated that there was not an honors recommendation for me.
 How can I verify my honors designation?

 Students in the College of Liberal Arts and Sciences should contact the AAC.
-If it is determined that a change is appropriate, she will notify the Office of the University Registrar in writing.
-The Registrar’s office then will update your records interactively.
+If it is determined that a change is appropriate, they will notify the Office of the University Registrar in writing.
+The Registrar’s office then will update your record.

 Can the cords be returned if my honors designation changes?